 International Area Code Scam

-In this scam, a message tells you to call a phone number with an 809, 284 or 876 area code.
+In this scam, consumers usually receive a message telling them to call a phone number with an 809, 284 or 876 area code in order to collect a prize or find out information about a sick relative.
 The area code is actually for a number outside the United States, often in Canada or the Caribbean, which charges the customer for placing the call.

 Email Viruses, Worms and Malware

-Viruses, worms and malware are computer programs that can be destructive to computers.
-Bad guys can hide these things in email attachments or web links, activating as soon as the customer opens the file.
+Viruses, worms and malware are computer programs that may arrive in an email attachment and can be destructive to computers.
+Bad guys can hide these things in attachments or web links, activating as soon as the customer opens the file.

 Know the Terms